AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/add-or-remove-chat-users.md

    >[!NOTE]
    >
-   >If you have more than one Marketo subscription, select the desired one prior to the next step).
+   >If you have more than one Marketo subscription, select the desired one prior to the next step.

 1. Click the **Users** tab.